devopness/devopness/docs/applications/link-server-to-application.md

 1. Use the drop-down menu to choose `Linked resources`
 1. On the upper-right corner of the `Linked resources` list, click `LINK TO A SERVER`
 1. Follow the prompts then click `Link`
-    - The selected server will be listed in the `DEPENDS ON` table on the `Linked resources` list
+1. In the `Linked Resource` list, the selected server will be listed in the `DEPENDS ON` table